 Eight years since the repressive Taliban regime was overthrown, 42 per cent children still do not attend or have access to schools.
 (Photo: RFE/RL) Afghan girls risk their lives to go to secret school.
 In a small, sunlit room last week, 20 little girls seated on rush mats sketched a flower drawn on the blackboard.

 This is the highest illiteracy rate in Asia.
 Education is free at all levels.
+Primary education lasts for six years and is theoretically compulsory for 6 years, but only 53% of boys and 5% of girls were enrolled in elementary school in 2002.
 Afghan Woman Who Once Went to School in Disguise Opens Boarding School for Girls.
 When Shabana Basij-Rasikh was a child, she dressed up like a boy to walk to school in Taliban-held Afghanistan.
 Now 24, she is once again defying the odds in her country—this time in her drive to develop an internationally accredited boarding school for girls.
 Afghanistan has seen vast improvements in education.
 There are more than 14,000 educational institutions, and a national curriculum has been established after 30 years of conflict.
 Afghan School.
 UNICEF Afghanistan - Education - Basic education and gender equality.
-Basic education and gender equality.
+Basic education and gender equality Education Under the Taliban, violence and intimidation were used to prevent girls and women from attending school.

+After the regime’s fall in 2001, UNICEF became the Government’s leading partner in the reconstruction of the education sector, a relationship that continues today.
+On 24 March 2002, at the start of the Afghan New Year and only three months after the interim government was created, three million Afghan children (one third of them girls) gained access to 3,000 schools across Afghanistan with the support of UNICEF led Back-to-School-Campaign.
+Many of these children were entering a formal classroom for the first time in six years.
+Since then, education in Afghanistan has witnessed tremendous gains.
 Number of Afghani Children in Primary School.
 UNHCR chief calls for inclusive education for all including Afghan refugees.
 PESHAWAR: The United Nations High Commissioner for Refugees Filippo Grandi has urged the international community to invest more in youth empowerment and education.
 He said that the current emergencies have increased global concern about the additional risks faced by children who do not have access to educational opportunities.

 The high commissioner noted that protracted refugee-hosting countries need additional support for education.
 “Emphasis on education particularly becomes vital at a time when children below the age of 18 constitute 51 per cent of the total 65.3 million globally displaced people,” he said at the occasion of the inauguration ceremony of a Government Girls Primary School in Daad Behsud, Nowshera on Thursday.
+The UNHCR rehabilitated the existing structure of school through German funding and constructed eight additional classrooms, toilets, and overhauling of the entire building, provision of furniture, sports goods and aid kits.
 Afghanistan.
 Three decades of conflict devastated Afghanistan’s education systems and institutions.

 In 2002, an estimated 900,000 boys attended school, while women and girls were almost completely excluded from educational opportunities.
 Since then, the Afghan government, USAID, and international donors have worked closely to rebuild Afghanistan’s education sector.
 The Ministry of Education, with support from USAID and other donors, has built more than 13,000 schools, recruited and trained more than 186,000 teachers, and increased net enrollment rates for school-aged children past 56 percent.

+Starting from scratch: Afghanistan continues to build its education system.
+What country governments need to better measure the SDGs.
 Afghanistan and the Sustainable Development Goals.
-On September 25, world.
 Women's Education in Afghanistan.
 Children in Afghanistan struggle to access education and healthcare.
 Life as an Afghan woman - Trust in Education.
 A Rare Success Story in Afghanistan: Education.
 In Afghanistan, women and girls strive to get an education.
 UNICEF 2011 Education Factsheet.
 Afghanistan Girls Education 2011.